Ultimate Guide to Playa del Carmen, Mexico

 Playa del Carmen is mostly known for its beaches, parties and giant resorts.
 But there’s the whole other side of the city.
 It’s a great hub for independent travelers with many things to do in and around.

-As I’ve lived in Playa del Carmen for 3+ years, I got to know the city and surrounding areas quite well.
+As I’ve lived in Playa del Carmen for 3+ years and visited every year ever since, I got to know the city and surrounding areas quite well.

-This is my ultimate Playa del Carmen Mexico Guide for 2022.
-Here’s everything you need to know, but if you have any more questions post the comment and I’ll try to answer as soon as possible.
+This is my ultimate Playa del Carmen Mexico guide.
+Here’s everything you need to know, but if you have any more questions post a comment and I’ll try to answer as soon as possible.

 Playa del Carmen Mexico